-Touch down at Ulaanbaatar airport or arrive with the Trans Siberian Railway at Ulaanbaatar Central Station and get a SIXT Limousine transfer to the 5* Kempinski Khan Palace hotel.
-Explore Ulaanbaatar's attractions like the Gandam Monastery and Choijin Lama Temple or one of the cities cashmere factories before you start your scenic drive to the ancient capital city Kharakorum and the Gobi desert as well as mystical Altai mountains through the empty steppes and untouched breathtaking nature with a new and reliable rental car from SIXT and a modern Heimplanet camping set...
+Touch down at Ulaanbaatar airport or arrive with the Trans Siberian Railway at Ulaanbaatar Central Station and get an airport transfer to a 5* hotel.
+Explore Ulaanbaatar's attractions like the Gandam Monastery and Choijin Lama Temple or one of the cities cashmere factories before you start your scenic drive to the ancient capital city Kharakorum and the Gobi desert as well as mystical Altai mountains through the empty steppes and untouched breathtaking nature with a new and reliable rental car and a modern Heimplanet camping set...

 Set up your Mongolian camp in various breathtaking sceneries, look out for the Gobi bear or a snowleopard and practice Mongolian throat singing under the stars to feel like a true nomad.
 Ride a Mongolian horse and camel along the way, meet a Mongolian eagle hunter in the Altai Mountains, cook a Mongolian BBQ with the super organic Mongolian beef and enjoy Mongolian people with their diverse cultures.